 \subsubsection{Summary}

-We have found that there are generally two main approaches for applying AI for PDEs to inverse problems in solid mechanics.
-The first approach involves setting the variables needed for the inverse problem as optimization variables, such as identifying elastic moduli and Poisson's ratios and using PINNs for defect detection.
-The other approach is used when the inverse problem is more complex, such as a heterogeneous field, where a new neural network is constructed to approximate the heterogeneous field, incorporated into the loss function for optimization, such as in density function optimization for topology and constitutive equation identification (from strain to stress via neural network).
+We have identified three main approaches for applying AI for PDEs to inverse problems in solid mechanics.
+The first approach involves setting the variables to be identified in the inverse problem as optimization variables, such as elastic moduli and Poisson's ratios, and using PINNs for tasks like defect detection.
+The second approach is applied when the inverse problem is more complex, such as when dealing with heterogeneous fields, where a new neural network is constructed to approximate the heterogeneous field and incorporated into the loss function for optimization, e.g., in density function optimization for topology.
+The third approach leverages neural networks to learn the mapping between variables, such as constitutive equation identification (mapping strain to stress via a neural network).

+For many inverse problems, the first approach offers a simpler framework because it avoids the traditional method of repeatedly solving forward problems to determine the parameters.
+Instead, the parameters are directly set as optimization variables within the existing deep learning framework, making the program and code structure relatively straightforward.
+This, however, does not imply that the underlying computations are trivial; they still involve derivatives of the loss function with respect to the optimization variables, which remain computationally intensive and complex.
+Nevertheless, current deep learning optimization frameworks effectively encapsulate these processes, making them appear simpler.

 In the future, incorporating operator learning into inverse problems holds significant potential, as the core of most current inverse problems remains using PINNs to substitute finite element computations.
 Integrating operator learning could significantly accelerate the computation of each forward problem to enhance the computational efficiency of inverse problems substantially.